AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 This year I decided to take on the [Advent of Code](https://adventofcode.com/) challenge along with some of my colleagues and it took me only a day to take on an interesting challenge of my own.
+You can look at my progress here: [AGalabov/advent-of-code-2021](https://github.com/AGalabov/advent-of-code-2021)

 # About the problem

 Advent of Code is an yearly challenge counting down the days until Christmas.
 Every day participants are given two "puzzles" to solve.
 You only need to get to the right solution, so you are free to use any language, framework or technology.
-I decide that since this is my first go at the challenge, I'd stick to what I know best - Typescript and occasionally C++.
+I decide that since this is my first go at the challenge, I'd stick to what I know best - _Typescript_ and occasionally _C++_.

 ## Day 1, puzzle 1